 For their actions on August 8, 2020, former Officer Kristopher Smith, former Officer Brandon Johnson, former Officer Doug Dunbar, Detective Christopher Nielsen, Detective Nicholas Telles, Officer Wyatt Sackett, Officer Randi Thomas, Officer Michael Melycher, Officer Miles Knapp, Officer Darren Nichols, and Officer Aaron Hargrove are hereby awarded the Police Medal of Valor.

-On May 30, 2019, Officers Gaskins, Nold and Scott responded to a location near Sherwood Park after receiving information that a Marine veteran was inside a garage attempting to kill himself by carbon monoxide asphyxiation.
+On May 30, 2019, Officers Gaskins, former SLCPD Officer Nold, and Officer Scott responded to a location near Sherwood Park after receiving information that a Marine veteran was inside a garage attempting to kill himself by carbon monoxide asphyxiation.
 When the three officers arrived, they could detect the odor of vehicle exhaust coming from inside the locked garage.
-Through a window, Officer Nold observed a male inside a running vehicle and communicated this to Officers Gaskin and Officer Scott.
+Through a window, former Officer Nold observed a male inside a running vehicle and communicated this to Officers Gaskin and Officer Scott.
 Understanding the need to take decisive and immediate action to prevent death, Officer Scott kicked open the locked door.
 The three officers used outstanding skills to safely pull the semi-conscious person from the vehicle and outside of the garage.
 Paramedics transported the subject to the hospital where he received necessary life-saving medical treatment.
 The actions of Officers Scott, Gaskins and Nold demonstrated their character, courage, commitment to our community, and compassion and reflect the superior caliber of officers of this department.

-For their dedication and compassion which resulted in the saving of another’s life, Officer Jeremy Gaskins, Officer Zachary Nold, Officer Brendyn Scott are hereby award the Police Lifesaving Award.
+For their dedication and compassion which resulted in the saving of another’s life, Officer Jeremy Gaskins, former Officer Zachary Nold, Officer Brendyn Scott are hereby award the Police Lifesaving Award.

 On April 20, 2019, Officer Knapp and former SLCPD Officer Bentley received information about an individual in crisis who accessed a high-rise apartment balcony in downtown near the County Government Center.
 A witness reported the subject jumping from balcony to balcony.
 The two officers arrived and found the subject on a fifth-floor balcony, standing on the railing looking out and holding the ledge above.
 A resident of the apartment complex allowed former Officer Bentley and Officer Knapp access inside her apartment so they could safely contact the subject.
 When the subject saw former Officer Bentley, he let go of the ledge.
 Officer Bentley’s quick action likely kept the man from falling.
 With the help of Officer Knapp, the person was then taken safely into custody despite significant physical resistance.
 He was then transported to UMED for an evaluation.